Regulations

 The local exhaust ventilation regulations (COSHH reg 9) then stipulate 14 monthly, 6 monthly or monthly examinations and testing by a competent person.

-PUWER Assessment and Inspection Services
+PUWER Assessment and Inspection Solutions

 These Regulations, often abbreviated to PUWER, place duties on people and companies who own, operate or have control over work equipment.
 PUWER also places responsibilities on businesses and organisations whose employees use work equipment, whether owned by them or not.